imalikov/pine_script_docs/source/concepts/Libraries.rst

     // Example use of the function.
     drawPivotLabel(20, 10, 5)

-If the above library was published by the TradingView user, it could thus be used like this:
+If the above library was published by the TradingView user, it could be used like this:

 ::

   //@version=5
-  indicator("Pivot Points High")
+  indicator("")

-  import TradingView/PivotLabels/1 as dpl

-  dpl.drawPivots(20, 10, 10)
+  import TradingView/PivotLabels/1 as dpl dpl.drawPivots(20, 10, 10)